stwalsh4118/clio/docs/delivery/6/prd.md

 ## Overview

-Implement the `insightd analyze` command that creates a structured workspace containing captured conversations, commits, and a prompt template for cursor-agent.
+Implement the `clio analyze` command that creates a structured workspace containing captured conversations, commits, and a prompt template for cursor-agent.
 This workspace enables cursor-agent to analyze development sessions and generate blog content.

 ## Problem Statement